Sons of Otis

-Sons of Otis are a Canadian stoner rock band from Toronto, Ontario, Canada.
+Sons of Otis are a Canadian stoner rock band from Toronto, Ontario.

 History

 The band was formed by Ken Baluke in Toronto sometime around the years 1992 and 1993.
 At first it was called just Otis, but for legal reasons had to be changed to "Sons of Otis".
 Strongly influenced by the underground heavy music of the time (Melvins/Fudge Tunnel/Shallow N.D), their first release, Paid to Suffer, came out in 1994.

-In 1996 the band released the album Spacejumbofudge on the Hypnotic label.
+In 1996, the band released the album Spacejumbofudge on the Hypnotic label.
 The album was re-released in 2000 by Mans Ruin after Hypnotic closed up.
 Temple Ball was released in 1999.
 The band toured in Europe in 2000.

 The band changed drummers frequently until May 2001 and at times resorted to a drum machine for recordings as well as performances.

-In 2002 the band toured North America with Electric Wizard and Unearthly Trance.

-In 2018 the band toured Europe with Bongzilla, Dopethrone and Church of Misery as well as playing Hellfest, Stoned from the underground and Red smoke festivals.
+In 2002, the band toured North America with Electric Wizard and Unearthly Trance.
+In 2018, the band toured Europe with Bongzilla, Dopethrone, and Church of Misery; as well as playing Hellfest, Stoned from the Underground, and Red Smoke festivals.

 In 2006, the band released an EP which included a cover of Hoyt Axton's "The Pusher".

-Three more albums, X, Exile and Seismic were released between 2005 and 2012.
+Three more albums, X, Exile, and Seismic were released between 2005 and 2012.
 Isolation was released in 2020.

 On September 11, 2024, Sons of Otis served as support for High On Fire in Toronto at the Axis Club as part of the latter's Cometh the Storm tour.